tardate/LittleArduinoProjects/Radio/FM/SimplestDirectReceiver/README.md

 The basic design I'm using here is from Mikroelektronika's [3.15.2 The Simplest FM Receiver with Audio Amplifier](https://www.mikroe.com/ebooks/radio-receivers-from-crystal-set-to-stereo/the-simplest-fm-receiver-with-audio-amplifier).

-My first builds folliwng the schematic exactly were spectacularly unsuccessful:
+My first builds following the schematic exactly were spectacularly unsuccessful:

 * weak signal lost in the noise (if any signal at all)
 * virtually no selectivity

-After much experiementation, the lessons learned..
+After much experimentation, the lessons learned..

 If there is no signal at all, the operating voltage may be swamping the tank circuit:

 * R1 drops the battery voltage to tank circuit.
-* I had no success at all with the 9V battery and R1=10kΩ on many schematics.
+* I had no success at all with the 9V battery and R1=10kΩ shown on many schematics.
 * Try lower voltage or increasing R1... this circuit works well down to around 3V

-The sweet spot I settled on was 5V and R1=22kΩ
+The sweet spot I settled on was 5V supply and R1=22kΩ

 If the signal is weak and there is no selectivity:

-* then one is probably tuning on a mess of harmonics, not the actual signal
+* then one is probably tuning on a mess of harmonics/mirror images, not the actual signal
 * the inductor L1 is very wrong.

 I finally started to get good results with a 4 turn, 17mm diameter coil of 0.4mm enamelled wire.
-According to my LCR, this measures at around 0.54µH - much higher than the ~0.1µH I was getting with the  coil I wound according to original instructions.
+According to my LCR meter, this measures at around 0.55µH - much higher than the ~0.1µH I was getting with the  coil I wound according to original instructions.

 Given the variable capacitor I'm using ranges from about 5pF to 22pF,